Semi-Structured Interviews: Configuration and Best Practices

 Opening

-The AI introduces itself, briefly explains that this will be an open conversation, and immediately asks the first question from the guidelines.
+The AI introduces itself using your configured AI interviewer name, briefly explains that this will be an open conversation, and immediately asks the first question from the guide.

 During the Interview